The Lede

 Charlotte Metro

 The best of both worlds: suburban convenience with genuine horse life.
 Charlotte Douglas International Airport (CLT) is a major hub with direct flights nationwide.
 Top-rated Union County schools, Atrium Health and Novant hospital systems, and easy access to restaurants, shopping, and cultural venues.
-Properties range from 5-acre hobby farms to 30-acre estates, many in established equestrian neighborhoods with community trails.
+Properties range from 5-acre hobby farms to 30-acre estates.

 Tryon / Foothills